IN THE HEAT OF THE MOMENT

 Should I seek medical attention after the accident?

-If you feel even the slightest bit dodgy after accident then, yes, you should definitely pay a visit to your GP.
+If you feel even the slightest bit dodgy after the accident then, yes, you should definitely pay a visit to your GP.
 Shock can often mask the gravity of what are in fact significant physical injuries requiring medical attention.
 If you don’t get the appropriate treatment early enough this could exacerbate your injuries.

 When should I contact a solicitor?